-There's no such thing as a formal auto insurance score, but you can take steps to improve your car insurance rates.
+Car insurance companies may not take an official auto insurance score into account, but you can take steps to improve your car insurance rates.

 A car insurance score is an arbitrary number not utilized by the insurance industry or individual insurance companies.
 However, the information that would comprise an insurance score — driving history, vehicle type, location, credit score, and other factors — is used by insurance companies to determine rates.
 Let’s review the ways insurance companies set their rates.